libvips/php-vips/README.md

 # Experimental PHP binding for libvips

-This is an incomplete and experimental PHP binding for libvips.
+This is an experimental PHP binding for libvips.
+The C layer is done, it just needs a PHP layer over the top to make it pleasant to use.

 ### Examples